thibault-cne/bytes/README.md

 ## Motivation

-This crate is created has a utility tool for a web server.
+This crate is created as a utility tool for a web server.
 The idea is to create a web server in rust with no dependancies.

 ## Disclaimer